 I love playing with colorful beads almost as much as I love playing with fabric.
 Back in my "pop bead" days (2nd or 3rd grade.
 Remember those?), I had quite a bead collection, thanks to some pretty decent trades at recess, and I guess I never gave it up.
 My bead collection now is almost as bad as my fabric collection.
 I mean, almost AS GOOD.
 So, when my head starts to spin and my back and shoulders ache and I need a break from quilting, I make jewelry.
 Simple, scrappy, beaded jewelry.
 What do YOU like to make when you're not quilting?

-I'm an author and quilt pattern designer.
-I've written four quilting books for Martingale & Co.
-I especially love making little quilts with an antique touch and get inspired by women and quilts from the past.
+I'm a quilt designer and author of four quilting books for Martingale & Co.
+I love making small quilts with an antique look and find inspiration in quilts from the past and the women who made them.
 Follow me on Facebook - https://www.facebook.com/KathleenTracyQuilts.

 See more of my quilts, books and patterns at http://www.countrylanequilts.com/